If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 I know that sounds impossible, and with lots of “blackout curtains” out there, it is impossible!
 And now that spring is here and the sun is setting later and rising earlier, this is extra important!

-One of my biggest pet peeves as a sleep consultant is that there are SO MANY products marketed as blackout curtains for your little one’s room that just aren’t it.
+One of my biggest pet peeves as a sleep consultant is that there are SO MANY products marketed as blackout curtains for your little one’s room that just don’t do the job.

 The good news is, however, that there ARE some actual blackout solutions, and I want to share them with you!
 In this post, I will share: